MARKET SNAPSHOT: Stocks Add To String Of Records; Nasdaq Bucks Trend To Edge Lower

 Continue Reading Below

 U.S. stocks mostly rose on Tuesday, with the S&P 500 and the Dow advancing to new records as optimism appeared to grow ahead of the start of the earnings season, which will provide concrete insight into the state of U.S. corporations.
-However, the tech-laden Nasdaq bucked the trend to slip into negative territory.
+However, the tech-laden Nasdaq bucked the trend to mostly trade lower.

 What are stocks doing?